apache/doris/docs/en/administrator-guide/load-data/routine-load-manual.md

  7. The difference between STOP and PAUSE

-    the FE will automatically clean up stopped ROUTINE LOAD，while paused ROUTINE LOAD can be resumed
+    the FE will automatically clean up stopped ROUTINE LOAD,while paused ROUTINE LOAD can be resumed

 ## Related parameters